Robbirus/Robbirus/README.md

 # 📂 Projects
 ## [💥 The Last Dreadnought *(2025)*](https://github.com/Robbirus/Dreadnought/)

 This project is a game inspired by the bullet hell' style and rogue like.
-I started this project in school in December 2024 and continued on my own.
+I started this project in school in December 2024 and still a WIP.

 <p align="center">
 	<a href="https://github.com/Robbirus/Dreadnought/"><img src="https://github.com/Robbirus/Dreadnought/resources/misc/thumbnail.png" width="500"></a>